GuyResh/karl-fish/README.md

 4. Log fish catches with details
 5. Save the session

-### Furuno Data Integration
+### NMEA 2000 Data Integration
-1. Ensure Furuno device is connected and configured
+1. Ensure NMEA 2000 gateway is connected and configured
 2. Start a new fishing session
-3. The app will automatically populate:
+3. The app will automatically populate from all connected devices:
-   - GPS coordinates
+   - GPS coordinates (from GPS/Chartplotter)
-   - Water depth and temperature
+   - Water depth and temperature (from depth sounder)
-   - Weather conditions
+   - Weather conditions (from weather station)
-   - Wind data
+   - Wind data (from wind sensor)
+   - Engine parameters (from engine sensors)

 ### Data Export
 1. Go to the Export page